Eomys/pyleecan-doc/get.pyleecan.md

 ----------------------

 To be able to use PYLEECAN you will need to download [Python](https://www.python.org/downloads/).
-We recommend a version
-\>3.6 to be able to use [black](https://pypi.org/project/black/) but this is not mandatory.
+We recommend a python version between 3.6 (to be able to use [black](https://pypi.org/project/black/) but this is not mandatory) and 3.8 for the GUI (if you want to use it).
 Support with older Python version haven't been checked and can be possible.
 If you experience difficulties with running Pyleecan with any version of Python, please [open an issue on Github](https://github.com/Eomys/pyleecan/issues) to talk about it.